Program for Wednesday May 07, 2025

 3. Building collaborations and community among people interested in deprescribing research and how it can be used to improve care for older adults

 The meeting speakers and agenda are not yet finalized, but please see our website for examples of agendas from the last several years of meetings.
 The meeting will include a poster session.
 Encore submissions from research submitted for presentation at AGS and other meetings are welcome.
-Click here to submit an abstract.
+Submit an abstract here.

 Join us as we build a community of researchers and stakeholders that will generate science, address logistical and safety challenges, and develop infrastructure to promote the conduct and dissemination of research on deprescribing.